-If a prospective primary EDE Entity or prospective phase change EDE Entity intends to submit its audit during the April 1, 2023-July 1, 2023 (at 3:00 AM ET) submission window, it should submit its notice of intent, as detailed in Section VI.B.i, Required Business Requirements Audit Documentation, to directenrollment@cms.hhs.gov by March 1, 2023.
-CMS encourages prospective EDE Entities to submit as early as possible in the audit submission window (but no earlier than April 1, 2023); however, prospective EDE Entities should not submit incomplete audits, audits with material deficiencies, or audits that evaluated incomplete EDE environments or systems.
+If a prospective primary EDE Entity or prospective phase change EDE Entity intends to submit its audit during the April 1, 2024-July 1, 2024 (at 3:00 AM ET) submission window, it should submit its notice of intent, as detailed in Section VI.B.i, Required Business Requirements Audit Documentation, to directenrollment@cms.hhs.gov by March 1, 2024.
+CMS encourages prospective EDE Entities to submit as early as possible in the audit submission window (but no earlier than April 1, 2024); however, prospective EDE Entities should not submit incomplete audits, audits with material deficiencies, or audits that evaluated incomplete EDE environments or systems.
 Once an audit is deemed complete, CMS will review the audit submission for compliance as described in Section X.D, Audit Submission Compliance Review for Prospective Primary EDE Entities, and will work with the Entity to carry out the next steps in the approval process and will provide additional feedback.
 If an Entity submits an incomplete audit, once the Entity resubmits its audit, CMS will prioritize that resubmitted audit at the end of the review queue.
 CMS does not guarantee any review or approval timelines.

-Similar to the audit review process during Year 5 of EDE, CMS will conduct completeness reviews87 on all prospective primary EDE Entity and prospective phase change EDE Entity audits submitted during the audit submission window.
+CMS will conduct completeness reviews 90 on all prospective primary EDE Entity and prospective phase change EDE Entity audits submitted during the audit submission window.
 CMS does not guarantee that an Entity will have an opportunity to correct an incomplete audit submission within the audit submission window.
 Prospective primary EDE Entities and prospective phase change EDE Entities that submit late in the audit submission window may not have an opportunity to remediate completeness findings.
-If CMS deems an audit incomplete or if the EDE Entity submits the remedial documentation after the audit submission window has closed (July 1, 2023 at 3:00 AM ET), the next opportunity the prospective primary EDE Entity and prospective phase change EDE Entity would have to attempt to submit an audit would be during the next audit submission window.88
+If CMS deems an audit incomplete or if the EDE Entity submits the remedial documentation after the audit submission window has closed (July 1, 2024 at 3:00 AM ET), the next opportunity the prospective primary